joshjkao/LinearSolveMod/README.md

 ./build/gtests
 ```

 **Notes**: You may need to edit the Makefile depending on how you've built Googletest and FLINT.
+The Makefile included here works with Ubuntu 24.04.
 On OSX 14.3, I ran into issues with Clang and FLINT, and then again with gcc and the Homebrew version of Googletest.
+These were resolved by manually building Googletest.

 ## Code Interface